on Personal Injury Matters

 Construction defects cover a wide variety of problems regarding buildings and other fixtures attached to the land, such as fences, driveways, parking lots, and so on.
 Some problems may be merely aggravating or troublesome, while others can make a building uninhabitable.
 Construction defects can manifest themselves immediately, or may not become apparent until some other event occurs, such as rainy or hot weather, while others only become apparent after the passage of time.
 Problems may include:

-- Improper drainage of the land or of the structure, leading to an unstable foundation, dry-rot, mold, or other moisture-related problems;
+- Improper drainage of the land or of the structure, leading to an unstable foundation, dry-rot, or other moisture-related problems

-- Failure to disclose known defects or hazards; or
+- Failure to disclose known defects or hazards

 Property problems are aggravating.
 While property is usually an asset, it can become an anchor that sinks your financial well-being when the property you own is unable to be leased out or inhabited because of a construction defect.
-At Shelton Walkley Mackey, our Oklahoma construction defect lawyers possess in-depth knowledge of the construction industry, including building methods, building codes, structural engineering, and real estate law.
+At Shelton & Walkley Law Group, our Oklahoma construction defect lawyers possess in-depth knowledge of the construction industry, including building methods, building codes, structural engineering, and real estate law.
 If you own property, our attorneys can advise you on how to protect your biggest investment, and represent you in litigation to pursue a remedy.
-Call Shelton Walkley Mackey at (405) 605-8800 or use the online inquiry form on this website.
+Call Shelton & Walkley Law Group at (405) 605-8800 or use the online inquiry form on this website.